 Objective Estimand Description/Endpoint To assess the pharmacokinetics of AZD7442 administered as a single dose of 300 mg IM Serum AZD7442 concentrations.
 PK parameters if data permit.
 To evaluate ADA responses to AZD7442 in serum Incidence of ADA to AZD7442 in serum.
-Exploratory To evaluate the single dose pharmacokinetic concentrations of AZD7442 in nasal fluid AZD7442 nasal concentrations.
+Exploratory To estimate the efficacy of a single IM dose of AZD7442 compared to placebo for the prevention of COVID-19 through Day 366 The incidence of the first case of SARS-CoV-2 RT-PCR-positive symptomatic illness occurring after dosing with IMP through Day 366.
+To evaluate the single dose pharmacokinetic concentrations of AZD7442 in nasal fluid AZD7442 nasal concentrations.
 To determine anti-SARS-CoV-2 nAb levels in serum following a single IM dose of AZD7442 or placebo Post-treatment GMTs and GMFRs from baseline value through Day 457 after single IM dose in SARS-CoV-2 neutralizing antibodies (wild-type assay or pseudo neutralization assay).
-To quantify SARS-CoV-2 viral loads in infected participants treated with a single IM dose of AZD7442 or placebo (Illness Visits) Viral genome copies in NP swabs or blood collected at Illness Visits as determined by qRT-PCR.
-To quantify duration of viral shedding in participants with symptomatic COVID-19 treated with a single IM dose of AZD7442 or placebo (Illness Visits) Duration of SARS-CoV-2 shedding in anterior nasal swabs over time.
+To quantify SARS-CoV-2 viral loads in infected participants treated with a single IM dose of AZD7442 or placebo (Illness Visits) Viral genome copies in NP swabs at Illness Visits as determined by qRT-PCR.
+To quantify duration of viral shedding in participants with symptomatic COVID-19 treated with a single IM dose of AZD7442 or placebo (Illness Visits) Duration of SARS-CoV-2 shedding in saliva over time.
 To characterize resistance to AZD7442 (Illness Visits) Genotypic analysis and biochemical and/or susceptibility analysis of SARS-CoV-2 variants to AZD7442.
+To assess the biometric profiles associated with COVID-19 using a biosensor in participants treated with a single IM dose of AZD7442 or placebo (Illness Visits) Biophysical parameters, including, but not limited to, serial measurements of skin temperature, heart rate, respiratory rate, blood oxygen saturation, and physical activity, recorded using a biosensor from Illness Visits Day 1 through Day 28.
 To assess symptoms associated with COVID-19 using an e-Diary in participants treated with a single IM dose of AZD7442 or placebo (Illness Visits only) Symptoms recorded by participants in an Illness e-Diary from Illness Visits Day 2 through Day 28.
 To assess additional immune responses following a single IM dose of AZD7442 or placebo Other exploratory assays for humoral, mucosal and cellular immune responses may be performed based upon emerging safety, efficacy, and pharmacodynamic data.

-ADA, antidrug antibody; AE, adverse event; AESI, adverse event of special interest; COVID-19, coronavirus disease 2019; GMT, geometric mean titers, GMFR, geometric mean fold rises; IM, intramuscular; IMP, investigational medicinal product; nAb, neutralizing antibody; NP, nasopharyngeal; qRT-PCR, quantitative real-time polymerase chain reaction; RT-PCR, reverse transcriptase polymerase chain reaction; SAE, serious adverse event; SARS-CoV-2, severe acute respiratory syndrome-coronavirus-2
+ADA, antidrug antibody; AE, adverse event; AESI, adverse event of special interest; COVID-19, coronavirus disease 2019; GMT, geometric mean titers, GMFR, geometric mean fold rises; IM, intramuscular; IMP, investigational medicinal product; nAb, neutralizing antibody; NP, nasopharyngeal; qRT-PCR, quantitative real-time polymerase chain reaction; RT-PCR, reverse transcriptase polymerase chain reaction; SAE, serious adverse event; SARS-CoV-2, severe acute respiratory syndrome-coronavirus-2.